Back to blog

 embeddings = pickle.load(f)

 Each paper summary becomes a 768-dimensional vector.
-Similar concepts have similar vectors, even with different wording.
+Similar concepts produce similar vectors, even with different wording.
+This is what makes semantic search possible — the model captures meaning, not just keywords.

 Step 7: Prepare Data for FAISS